 - Intuitive operation

-- Wristband (on our test model)
+- Wristband (for our test model)

 - GPS only in combination with Smartphone